Basingstoke: Education

-The Holy Ghost School (subsequently Queen Mary's School for Boys) was a state funded grammar school operating in Basingstoke for four centuries, from 1556 until 1970, producing nationally recognised alumni such as Revd.
+The Holy Ghost’s School (subsequently Queen Mary's School for Boys) was a state funded grammar school operating in Basingstoke for four centuries, from 1556 until 1970, producing nationally recognised alumni such as Revd.
 Gilbert White (1720–1793), a pioneer naturalist, and the famed cricket commentator, John Arlott (1914–1991).

 In modern times, education in Basingstoke has been co-ordinated by Hampshire County Council.
 Each neighbourhood in the town has at least one primary school, while secondary schools are distributed around the town on larger campuses.
 Basingstoke has two large further education colleges: a sixth form college, Queen Mary's College (QMC) and Basingstoke College of Technology (BCoT).
 The University of Winchester had a campus in Basingstoke (Chute House Campus) which closed in July 2011; it had offered full-time and part-time university courses in subjects including childhood studies, various management pathways, community development and creative industries.
 Bournemouth University's health and social care students can work on placement at the North Hampshire Hospital.
 The hospital only caters for midwifery students.